-The BIOS supports up to four IDE drives (IDE Primary/Secondary Master/Slave).
+The BIOS supports up to four IDE drives.
 This section does not show information about other IDE devices, such as a CD-ROM drive, or about other hard drive types, such as SCSI drives.
 Note: We recommend that you select type auto for all drives.

 The BIOS can automatically detect the specifications and optimal operating mode of almost all IDE hard drives.
-When you select "auto" for the hard drive option (IDE Primary/Secondary Master/Slave), the BIOS detects its specifications during POST, every time the system boots.
-If you do not want to select "auto", other methods of selecting the drive type are available:
+When you select type auto for a hard drive, the BIOS detects its specifications during POST, every time the system boots.
+If you do not want to select drive type auto, other methods of selecting the drive type are available:

 - 1. Match the specifications of your installed IDE hard drive(s) with the preprogrammed values for drive types 1 through 45. - 2.
-Select "Manual" and enter values into each drive parameter field. - 3.
-Use the IDE HDD Auto Dectection function in Setup .
+Select User and enter values into each drive parameter field. - 3.
+Use the IDE HDD Auto Dectection function in Setup.